splunk-soar-connectors/microsoftteams/README.md

         After making these changes, click **Add permissions** at the bottom of the screen, then click **Grant admin consent for <tenant_name>** .
+## Method to revoke permission

-        For revoking the permissions, please refer [this](https://learn.microsoft.com/en-gb/azure/active-directory/manage-apps/manage-application-permissions?pivots=ms-graph) documentation.
+- For revoking the permissions, please refer [this](https://learn.microsoft.com/en-gb/azure/active-directory/manage-apps/manage-application-permissions?pivots=ms-graph) documentation.

-        After removing the permissions from the Azure app, it might still be visible in the state file as those permissions aren’t fully revoked.
+- After removing the permissions from the Azure app, it might still be visible in the state file as those permissions aren’t fully revoked.

-        To verify the permissions are revoked or not, follow the below steps:
+- To verify the permissions are revoked or not, follow the below steps:
     - Navigate to the https://portal.azure.com in a browser and log in with a Microsoft account
     - Select **Azure Active Directory** from the left side menu
     - From the left panel, select **Enterprise applications**
     - Select the application used in the asset
     - From the left hand side select **Permissions**
     - In the **Permissions** page go to **user consent**

-        If any extra permissions are present in the user consent, then it should be removed.\
+    - If any extra permissions are present in the user consent, then it should be removed.
-        To remove the permissions visible in the **user consent** please refer [this](https://learn.microsoft.com/en-gb/azure/active-directory/manage-apps/manage-application-permissions?pivots=ms-graph) documentation.
+    - To remove the permissions visible in the **user consent** please refer [this](https://learn.microsoft.com/en-gb/azure/active-directory/manage-apps/manage-application-permissions?pivots=ms-graph) documentation.

         Note: Following the given steps will remove consent for all the permissions